 For information on how to assign Office 365 licenses automatically, see Automatically Assign Office 365 Licenses.

 Using Security Roles, you can delegate Office 365 management tasks to users.
-You can allow users to activate and deactivate accounts in Office 365.
+You can allow users to manage Office 365 licenses, activate and deactivate user accounts in Office 365.

-For more details, see Edit Office 365 Properties.
+For more details, see Configure Actions Pane.

 For information on how to configure management of Exchange mailboxes, see Configure Exchange Tasks.